Learn about STC at our upcoming open houses! Find dates and RSVP by clicking HERE.

 Applicants to the certificate program in sex therapy are required to complete:

-All ICP sex therapy courses offer AASECT (American Association of Sexuality Educators, Counselors and Therapists) CEs that can be used toward AASECT certification or renewal of AASECT certification.
-Some courses offer NYS CEs.
+Most of ICP’s sex therapy courses offer AASECT (American Association of Sexuality Educators, Counselors and Therapists) CE credits that can be used toward AASECT certification or renewal of AASECT certification.
+Most courses also offer NYS CE credits.

 The sex therapy certificate program at ICP is co-led by Suzanne Iasenza and Ian Kerner and faculty supervisors include Bruce Berman, Samantha Lutz and Mike Moran amongst others.
 Previous speakers at the Sex Therapy Collaborative have included: